Why Is Everyone Feeling So 'Stuck' Right Now?

 Advertisement

 Feeling stuck and unable to propel forward are difficult things to experience.
-When we feel overwhelmed and notice frequent overthinking, it’s always good to take a moment to practice some mindfulness.
+When we feel overwhelmed and notice frequent overthinking, it’s always good to take a moment to practise some mindfulness.
 Training your brain to realise what is happening in the present moment can help us focus and relax.
-Taking a moment to be mindful, helps us to notice our thoughts and feelings, without becoming caught up or judging them.
-In turn, this helps to lower stress levels, decrease frustration, and increase the likelihood of experiencing more positive emotions.
-Using mindful practices like meditation, going for a walk, listening to some music, or just sitting in silence for a moment can help to create a good mental space.
+Taking a moment to be mindful helps us to notice our thoughts and feelings without becoming caught up or judging them.
+In turn, this helps to lower stress levels, decrease frustration and increase the likelihood of experiencing more positive emotions.
+Using mindful practices like meditation, going for a walk, listening to some music or just sitting in silence for a moment can help to create a good mental space.
 You’ll notice that practising mindfulness allows you to access the tools you need to move through ‘stuckness’ and regain focus.

 Speak to a professional

-Whilst feeling stagnate and overwhelmed are common with people at the moment, these feelings still impact everyone differently.
+While feeling stagnant and overwhelmed are common with people at the moment, these feelings still impact everyone differently.
 It can be difficult to understand why you’re feeling stuck or what tools you need to move forward.
-Speaking to a Psychologist can help to understand your patterns of behaviour, detect any underlying causes, and provide a supportive space for you to navigate change and day-to-day challenges.
+Speaking to a psychologist can help you to understand your patterns of behaviour, detect any underlying causes and provide a supportive space for you to navigate change and day-to-day challenges.